Custom Plugin Overview

 In this process, access to the content is only granted after successful JWT authentication.
 This ensures that the data exchange is secure.

-Different Modes of Access
+Different modes of access

 The mode of access determines whether the custom plugin content is available to users who are logged in or the general public.
 You can choose the mode of access in the design phase, when defining the scope of the custom plugin.